 My baby has colic, and I am overwhelmed.
 What can I do?

 Take a breather!
 Enlist your village to take a break from your baby if possible.
-Catch up with friends or partner, go for a walk, or take a nap.
+Catch up with friends or partners, go for a walk, or take a nap.
 Hearing your baby cry all the time can be tiring and stressful.
-You need some respite too.
+It would help if you had some respite too.